10 Best Fonts For Logos: Top Recommended Fonts For a Clean and Minimalistic Logo Design

 9. TT Commons

-A universal sans serif font, TT commons is a font that features minimum contrast of strokes, has a closed aperture, and geometric shapes of characters.
+A universal sans serif font, TT commons as another popular, best font for logos features minimum contrast of strokes, has a closed aperture, and geometric shapes of characters.
 TT commons originated from the TypeType logo that surfaced in the design world around 2016 as a part of the rebranding of a project.
 The TT Commons typeface seems to have been developed to take care of almost any task that requires a corporate font to suit its looks.